MatrixBytes/Taco/README.md

-# Okami
-simple &amp; clean terminal header
+simple terminal header like neofetch.